-Students are encouraged share equal workload and work on different PCs in the lab while building different components.
+Students are encouraged to share the workload and work on different PCs in the lab while building different components.
 For example, while one extends the Register Bank other can work on the 8-way 4-bit multiplexer.

 Building the Circuits